 Centralizing patron data

 Understanding customers is key to a theatre furthering their relationships with them.
-Marketers can improve their reach by looking at all of the areas where they’re collecting data on their patrons, consolidating them into one place, and finding opportunities to leverage those data points together.
+Marketers can improve their reach by looking at all of the areas where they’re collecting data on their patrons, consolidating them into one place, and leveraging that data to make strategic decisions.

 For example, this could mean cross-referencing patrons’ ticket-buying habits with their donation history to find opportunities to upsell them into members or higher-level donors.
 But it doesn’t need to stop there: Experiment with other data pairings and see what insights they can lead to.